-Artificial Intelligence (AI) was born from a wish to simulate human intelligence.
+Artificial Intelligence (AI) was born from a desire to simulate human intelligence.
 While we are still years away from completely simulating the human mind, there are specific tasks involving learning and problem solving that machines do really well, sometimes even better than humans.

 In the last decade, AI has become almost ubiquitous in our day-to-day lives.
-Every time you search something on Google, an AI runs in the background to give you the most relevant searches based on your location, browsing history, language etc. in fractions of a second.
+Every time you search for something on Google, an AI runs in the background to give you the most relevant searches based on your location, browsing history, language, etc. in fractions of a second.
 The ads being shown to you on the internet, the movies and songs recommended to you on streaming services - all use AI.
 You cannot even imagine something as mundane as commuting from place A to place B without the use of some form of AI.
 Even as I am writing this, the autofill tries to make my work easier by using AI in the background.

 What is real AI?

 People use Machine Learning (ML) and AI interchangeably.
 They are not the same.
 ML is a subset of AI and therefore, AI is much broader than ML.
-AI is used to refer to any machine that emulates the cognitive functions that are associated with human minds, such as learning and problem solving.
+AI is used to refer to any machine that emulates the cognitive functions that are associated with human minds, such as learning and problem-solving.
 ML deals with algorithms that allow computer programs to improve through experience.

 How does AI work?